sidechained/TrainingTheBeagle/Tutorials/_essential/audio.md

 ALSA: use 3 periods for playback
 ```

-Now onto the meaning of the various command line switches themselves:
+Now onto the meaning of the various command line switches:

 #### -P
+* _JACK switch_
 * This is an undocumented jackd switch, but it seems to specify audio priority.
-With it jackdmp reports...
+With it jackdmp reports…
-JACK server starting in realtime mode with priority 95
+`JACK server starting in realtime mode with priority 95`
-* ...whilst without it, jackdmp reports:
+* …whilst without it, jackdmp reports:
-JACK server starting in realtime mode with priority 10
+`JACK server starting in realtime mode with priority 10`
 * Q: Does this relate to the rtprio 95 line in /etc/security/limits.conf?

 #### -d alsa
-* _JACK switch short for `--driver=alsa`_
+* _JACK switch short for_ `--driver=alsa`
 * This selects the output driver.
 This will always be `alsa`, as this is the only documented driver.

 #### -d hw:1,0
-* _ALSA switch short for `--device=hw:1,0`_
+* _ALSA switch short for_ `--device=hw:1,0`
 * Here 'hw:1,0' is the name given to the device, and follows some kind of (undocumented) conventions.
 For example `hw:0` also works with the warning `ALSA: Cannot open PCM device alsa_pcm for playback.
 Falling back to capture-only mode`.
 However, trying with the name 'mySoundCard' produces the folowing error:

 ```